Update your loose lighter socket (and optional DIN socket) with modern 12-volt power and USB ports

 If only replacing the cigarette-lighter socket, reconnect the vehicle batteries and test the new power socket.

-Your van may also have an unused European DIN socket, or you may simply wish to install an additional power or USB socket; continue below:
+Your van may also have an unused European DIN socket, or you may simply wish to install an additional power or USB socket; leave the batteries disconnected and continue below:

 Step 5: Replace DIN power socket